Zebyrod/War-Card-Game/readME.md

 ## <a name="nextsteps"></a>Project Next Steps
 #### List of Future Features
 * Allow the user to chose player one or player two.
+* Add basic animation of cards being drawn
-* Add a declare war event when players draw cards of the same value
+* Add a declare war animation when players draw cards of the same value
 * During War event display all extra drawn cards
 * Restructure the layout of page to be more presentable
 * Allow users to change the theme of the cards and background.